Higgs bundles on weighted projective lines and loop crystals: The stack of Higgs bundles on

 Let $\alpha \in K^+(\mathrm{Coh}_\mathbb{X})$ and $\CalE \in \Coh_\mathbb{X}$.
 Define the following functor from the category of schemes over $\Cc$ to the category of sets: for $\Sigma$ a scheme over $\Cc$,

-where two such maps are equivalent if they have same kernels.
+where two such maps are equivalent if they have same kernel.
 This functor is representable by a projective scheme $\mathrm{Hilb}_{\CalE,\alpha}$ (see \cite{Gr} when $\mathbb{X}=\mathbb{P}^1$, and \cite{Sc1} in the general case of a weighted projective line).

 Fix an integer $n\in \Zz$ and define for $t\in\Pi$:

 A map $\phi_\Sigma$ induces for each closed point $\sigma \in \Sigma$ linear maps $\phi_{t*,\sigma}:\Cc^{d_t(n,\alpha)} \rightarrow \Hom(\mathcal{L}_t(n\vec{c}),\CalF_\sigma)$.\\ Let us consider the subfunctor defined by: